 No one wants to pay for something they may never use, but sometimes business insurance isn’t an optional extra.
 We explain when business insurance becomes a legal requirement, and when it’s a matter of choice.

 Running a business takes a lot of work and cost comes into every decision you make.
 Can you afford to buy something, and will it boost your takings if you do or hurt them if you don’t?

-And it's easy to see why insurance might not appeal – especially as it's frequently not a legal requirement.
-So how much risk are you in by ditching it?
+It’s easy to see why buying insurance might not appeal – especially as most types are not a legal requirement.
+So how much risk are you taking by not having it?

 Here we look at the ins and outs of business insurance to help you decide if it’s right for you and what policy would suit your business best.